Best Small Business Insurance

 Get Thimble’s Festival Insurance to protect yourself from the financial consequences of claims for third-party injuries and property damage (we’ll explain these terms below) and host a fun fete.

-Festival Insurance is a type of special event insurance that protects you from the financial consequences of accidents that can occur while you are organizing or hosting a festival.
+Festival Insurance is a type of event insurance that protects you from the financial consequences of accidents that can occur while you are organizing or hosting a festival.
 These can include incidents that lead to bodily injury to the attendees, venue owners, and passerby or to damage to an attendee’s, venue owner’s, and passerby’s personal property.

 Festival Insurance moves the party forward by providing the investigation and defense of claims, if needed, and can pay sums that you are legally obligated to pay because of injuries or property damage.